How to find old 401(k)s

 2. Find out whether the funds have been transferred to an IRA

-If your retirement account had a balance of more than $5,000, the money should be in your old account with your previous employer.
-Technically, you can leave the money there until you are 70 ½ years old, when you become eligible for a withdrawal.
+If your retirement account had a vested balance of more than $7,000, the money should be in your old account with your previous employer, assuming the plan is still active.
+Technically, you can leave the money there until you reach the age of 73 years, when you are required to start taking minimum distributions.
+If the plan has been terminated or merged, your funds may have been transferred to another plan or to an IRA.

 3. Refer to your old account statement